Reception Supervisor Job Description

 A reception supervisor needs to possess strong written and verbal communication skills, as she often deals with upper management, employees and customers on a daily basis.
 She should be highly organized, motivated and a skilled problem solver.
 She also needs to feel comfortable delegating and managing a staff, and work well alone or as a member of a team.
 Reception supervisors typically need to have at least a basic understanding of math, typing and filing procedures.

 There are no set requirements for someone to become a reception supervisor, although most employers seek candidates with at least a high school diploma or the equivalent.
 Many reception supervisors receive a license or certificate, with licensure varying by state.
 Areas of study typically include business, administration, communications and finance.
 But education isn’t always as important as displaying a knowledge of clerical and managerial skills, and what it takes to succeed on the job.

-Jobs for receptionists were expected to decrease 15 percent from 2008 to 2018, according to the U.S. Bureau of Labor Statistics (BLS).
-That is a faster rate than the average for all other occupations.
+Jobs for receptionists were expected to grow 4 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistics (BLS).
+That is about average compared to all other occupations.
 While there is information specific to reception supervisors, it is assumed their jobs fall into the category of general receptionists.
 The BLS speculated that growth from other industries “such as offices of physicians and in other health practitioners, legal services, personal care services, construction and management and technical consulting” will result in more jobs for receptionists.